carpentries/instructor-training/episodes/12-homework.md

     We will then do our best to answer all of those questions during the day.

 2. Prepare for the [live coding exercises]({{ page.root }}/14-live/).
-    If you haven't already, pick an episode from an existing Software Carpentry, Data Carpentry, or Library Carpentry lesson and read through it carefully.
+    If you have not already, pick an episode from an existing Software Carpentry, Data Carpentry, or Library Carpentry lesson and read through it carefully.
     Tomorrow, you will use this to practice live coding for 3 minutes in groups of three.
     Your group members will comment on the delivery and content.